Bear worship: Ainu culture

+The Ainu Iomante ceremony, bear sending, Japanese scroll painting, circa 1870.

-The Ainu people, who live on select islands in the Japanese archipelago, call the bear “kamuy” in the Ainu language, which translates to mean "god".
-Many other animals are considered to be gods in the Ainu culture, but the bear is the head of the gods.
+The Ainu people, who live on select islands in the Japanese archipelago, call the bear “kamuy” in the Ainu language, which means "god".
+Many other animals are considered gods in Ainu culture, but the bear is the head of the gods.
 For the Ainu, when the gods visit the world of man, they don fur and claws and take on the physical appearance of an animal.
 Usually, however, when the term “kamuy” is used, it essentially means a bear.
 The Ainu people willingly and thankfully ate the bear as they believed that the disguise (the flesh and fur) of any god was a gift to the home that the god chose to visit.